mcg/collecta-real-time-wordpress-widget/readme.txt

 1. Customize the search terms for the widget.

 == Changelog ==

+= 0.9 =
+ * New feature: filter search results by language.

 = 0.8 =
  * Fixed typo on scroll rate text.